 With funding from TECT and BOPRCs EEF, we were able to install 6kW of solar panels on the roof of the old block/ drama department in mid 2020.

-The inverter that changes the direct current to alternating current, is connected to the internet and you can see the power being generated live by going to solarweb.com and use login: email@example.com and password: solar6kw@TPHS.
+The inverter that changes the direct current to alternating current, is connected to the internet and you can see the power being generated live.
 It shows how much CO2 emissions we’ve prevented, the tree equivalent that could absorb that CO2, and the dollars saved.
-Unfortunately, the dollars are at household rates, we only save about a third of that.
-If you click on the Energy Balance Today graph you can also change to daily, weekly, monthly, etc graphs.
-It’ll even tell you what the weather is doing in Te Puke!

 Shortly after installing our panels, we had a visit from another solar power company who analysed our energy usage and recommended a further 70kW would be our optimal capacity!
 We have sufficient roof space to provide our maximum power demand (150kW).
 However, this peak is in the early winter mornings when there is little sun, so serious battery power would also be needed.
 Unfortunately, this is unrealistic with current technology.

 We’ve tried various combinations and positions of bins in classrooms, but so far, other than in the art department, keeping paper recycling apart from other rubbish has proved difficult.
-Something to work on.
+Bella Ngawhika is working on this in 2023.

 Rubbish Clean Up